 In the compilation of this Report, Minxcon utilised information as provided by the Client.
-This includes internal company reports, historical reports and information, technical correspondence and maps, as received from the Client.
+This includes internal company reports, historical reports and information, technical correspondence and maps and the recent re-sampling database as received from the Client.

 Additional information was sourced from those references listed in Item 27 and is duly referenced in the text where appropriate.